Remember the days when we’d do our weekly food shop and use new plastic bags? Every. Single. Time. What were we thinking?

 - To carry, there’s two cotton wide strap handles, one to hold in your hand and a longer set to throw over your shoulder too.
 Super simple and well thought out, we’re obsessed with the cool print.
 With each purchase of an Eye print bag, the brand funds 1kg of ocean clean up, and when you buy you’ll receive a link to track the progress of it, too.

 Size: H 65cm x W 40cm x D 15cm

-One of the big names in packaway reusable bags is the aptly named Baggu.
-The American brand, which came to life in 2007 to fill the space of stylish reusable shoppers.
-This is the standard size, its best seller, and the brand also includes other sizes such as “big” or “baby”, and even a wine shaped bag which makes us love Baggu even more.
+One of the big names in packaway reusable bags is the aptly named Baggu - the American brand, which came to life in 2007 to fill the space of stylish reusable shoppers.
+This is the standard size, its best seller, but the brand also includes other sizes such as “big” or “baby”, and even a wine-shaped bag which makes us love Baggu even more.
 The standard is based on a traditional plastic shopping bag in design, but is made from ripstop nylon, 40 per cent of which is made from recycled materials.

-It’s lightweight and durable and folds away into its own little cute pouch making it slim and easy to slip into small handbags or trouser/ coat pockets, meaning there’s never an excuse not to have one!
+It’s lightweight and durable, and folds away into its own little cute pouch making it slim and easy to slip into small handbags, or trouser and coat pockets, meaning there’s never an excuse not to have one!
 There’s loads of colourways, but who can resist this one?
 The only issue we have with it, is sometimes we misplace the pouch as it’s not attached.

 Ace & Price mini tote

 - Love a laundry bag, but want to make it fashun?
 This is the brand for you.
 Making cool shopping totes is Ace & Prince, headed up by former model, Heidi Murray, and stylist Chloe Forde.
 Think clashing bright stripes made from woven fabric and natural dye.